Armored Heart: Tamed Soul

 Damian looked at her with his slate gray eyes, so similar to his sister’s, yet so much warmer.
 After a long pause, he shrugged again.
 “You have a point.”
 He pulled a pair of flasks of clear water out of nowhere, offering one to her.
 “You want the god's honest truth about what you all are to her?”
 He took a sip of water.
 “Somewhere between a lover, a pet, and a friend.
 At least, that's what I see from the outside.”

-Well, she couldn’t say he wasn’t wrong.
+Well, she couldn’t say he was wrong.
 Hells, Gella had even referred to taming Celia like she was a pet.
 She let the comfortable silence linger, not sure what to say.
 You couldn’t rightly call a pet a slave, and they were undeniably owned.
 Thinking of pets brought her mind back around to Tabby, and she felt a little bad about that being her first association.
 It fit well, though.
 The cat-girl seemed so perfectly content as a pet.
 All of them did, and it wasn’t hard to see why.

 “Was she always like that?”
 Celia asked, switching tracks to avoid the strange and confusing emotions the idea of herself collared and tamed brought.
 “Gella, I mean?”